okyeron/OMX-27/Docs.md

 The next 8 are Pattern Keys and they select the active sequence pattern.

 Hold a key (long press) to access parameters for that pattern.
+This is "Pattern-params".

 __"White keys" (bottom row)__

 Step Keys - These are your sequencer step on/off keys.

 Hold a key (long press) to access parameters for that step.
+This is "Note-select".

+__Encoder__

+Long press encoder to enable mode change.
+Turn to switch modes, short-press to enter mode.

+Within the modes a short press on the encoder will select a parameter to edit.

+In some modes, turning the encoder is set to a default param (like BPM)

 ## Modes